 Fablabs are small-scale workshops that offer access to digital fabrication technologies and equipment.
 They are open to everyone in the community, including students, adults, small businesses and organizations.
 These spaces provide an environment for clients to test new ideas and prototypes with access to all the needed equipment.
 Eastern International University in Binh Duong Smart City is currently home to the Becamex Fablab, a collaboration between the university and Becamex IDC, which boasts working spaces and equipment for 3D printing, 3D scanning, laser cutting, laser engraving, CNC and a variety of other hardware, mechanical equipment and tools.
 Other Fablabs are planned at schools and community centers throughout the region.

 Binh Duong also hosts the region’s first mature business incubator at Eastern International University.
 The incubator began operations in early 2018, providing workspaces, training and support programs and networking facilities for entrepreneurs and new small business startups.
 The incubator works closely with the Becamex Fablab to grant access to facilities for testing products as well.
+Local businesses also work directly with Eastern International University on curriculum to ensure that students learn the necessary skills to find jobs in the local economy.

 Information Technology Training to Improve Rural Life